Spaghetti Squash with Mizithra Cheese and Browned Butter

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re following the letter of the law for South Beach Diet, this Roasted Spaghetti Squash with Mizithra Cheese and Browned Butter is probably an occasional treat even for phase three, due to the saturated fat in the butter and cheese.
-If you have a more relaxed attitude about fat, or if you’re following another type of low-carb diet where fat isn’t an issue, this is an excellent low-carb choice.
+This is a great dish for low-carb diets, even Keto.
+However, if you’re following the letter of the law for the original South Beach Diet, anything served with Mizithra Cheese and Browned Butter is probably an occasional treat even for phase three, due to the saturated fat in the butter and cheese.

 Find More Recipes Like This One: